 The rains of adversity fall on all of our homes at one time or another, whether just or unjust.
 The floods of misery rise against the homes of the just and the unjust.
 The winds of heartache beat against the homes of the just and the unjust.
 Whether you are a family that follows Christ or not, whether your family is surrendered to His Lordship or not, storms and stresses are going to come to your home.
 You will have tensions in your relationships.
 Spouses will not always get along with each other and parents will not always get along with their children.

 Have you ever seen a skyscraper being constructed?
 If you ever have, you might have noticed that for the first several months of the project, all the workers do is make a big hole in the ground.
 There is no concrete or steel, just an enormously deep, gigantic hole.
-The reason they start with the hole is because, to build a tall building like a skyscraper, you have to begin far below the surface.
+The reason they start with the hole is that to build a tall building like a skyscraper, you have to begin far below the surface.
 To build a mammoth building, you’ve got to dig down deep until a strong foundation can be built that will support that skyscraper.

 This is exactly what we must do with our homes, our marriages and our families.
 We have to secure a strong foundation.
 That is what secures your home when storms come your way.
 With a proper foundation, your family can stand together through any financial, marital, physical or emotional storm that rains down upon it.

 According to a recent study, in an average week, a father will spend just seven minutes with his children in one-on-one conversation.
 The study also showed that in that same week, a husband and wife will spend just 27 minutes in one-on-one conversation.
-Even though we say spending time with each other is important, the reason it isn’t prioritized is because it is not urgent to us.
+Even though we say spending time with each other is important, the reason it isn’t prioritized is that it is not urgent to us.
 You may be reading this and thinking, “We just don’t have enough time!”
 But an equally revealing study tells us that children watch an average of seven hours of television per day, and adults watch between four and six hours per week.

 Dr. John Bachcom said, “With the appearance of the two-bathroom home, Americans forgot how to cooperate.
-With the appearance of the two car family, we forgot how to associate.
+With the appearance of the two-car family, we forgot how to associate.
 With the coming of the two television home, we forgot how to communicate.”
 I think Dr. Bachcom hits the nail on the head.
 Communication is a lost art among families in America.
 The warden in Cool Hand Luke could have been speaking about the American family when he said, “What we’ve got here is failure to communicate.”

 Now, I understand that communication is not always easy.
 It isn’t in my house and it isn’t in yours.
 Communication is difficult for two reasons: first, the husband and wife are vastly different.
 As a popular book (and best-selling author) suggests, one is from Venus and the other is from Mars.
 Secondly, parents and children are vastly different as well.
 In my own home, I sometimes feel like I am on AM and my children are on FM.
 Because you are so different, the possibility that you will be misunderstood or that you will misunderstand increases greatly.

 According to one family counselor, everything that one spouse says to another carries more than one message.
 Each communication includes what you mean, what you are actually saying, what your spouse actually hears, what your spouse thinks he or she hears, what your spouse says about what you said, and what you think your spouse said about what you said.
-It reminds me of the husband who said to his wife, “I know you believe and understand what you think I said, but I’m not sure you realize that what you heard it not what I meant.”
+It reminds me of the husband who said to his wife, “I know you believe and understand what you think I said, but I’m not sure you realize that what you heard is not what I meant.”
 That hurts my head just to process!

 Additionally, many of us have problems communicating with our children.
 Perhaps we forget that children don’t want to be lectured- they want to be heard as well.
 Communication is a two-way process; it involves both speaking AND listening.
 This is why one of the greatest gifts that parents and spouses can give to the family is the gift of listening.
 When you listen, you are communicating several important messages:

 If you are a man reading this, take note.
 The number one complaint women have about men is that they do not listen.
-It’s no wonder why so many extra-marital affairs begin with conversation!
+It’s no wonder why so many extramarital affairs begin with a conversation!
 Women love to talk and, if we don’t listen, they will find someone who will.
 What does this mean?
 It means turning off the ballgame, not looking at your watch, not interrupting her problems with your “solutions” and giving her encouragement instead of pat answers.
 If you simply begin listening to your spouse, you will be taking a big step toward affair-proofing your marriage.

 Best-selling author, Max Lucado, recalls eating almost every meal at home when he was growing up.
 Today, it’s just the opposite.
 Max said, “When we tell our kids it is time for dinner, they go to the garage instead of the kitchen.”
-Maybe you can’t make time for a family dinner with roundtable discussion every night, but make sure that you make time each week for meaningful communication with your spouse and children.
+Maybe you can’t make time for a family dinner with roundtable discussions every night, but make sure that you make time each week for meaningful communication with your spouse and children.

 Remember the destruction of the second home in Jesus’ parable: “Everyone who hears these words of mine and does not act on them will be like a foolish man who built his house on the sand.
-The rain fell, and the floods came, and the winds blew and slammed against that house; and it fell—and great was its fall.”
+The rain fell, and the floods came, and the winds blew and slammed against that house, and it fell—and great was its fall.”
 (Matthew 7:26-27, NASB) Jesus tells about the danger in hearing the words of Jesus, but not acting on them.
 Do you want to protect your family?
 Live a morally consistent life.
 Be a doer of the word and not a hearer only!
 (James 1:22)

 If you are a parent, remember that it is not enough to know what is right, you have to do what is right.
 It isn’t enough to read the Bible, you must obey it.
 It isn’t enough to go to church, you have to be the church.
 You must live out your faith within your family.